Get the Glossary

 Leading a team of remote employees requires a different set of management skills.
 Learn which practices to adopt — and which to avoid — to manage a remote team.

-Amanda Beach photo
+Blog Author - Amanda Beach

 Amanda Beach

-The importance of remote team management skills has become more clear as remote work has risen in popularity.
-According to a recent study on the remote work experience, 80% percent of employees surveyed said they would work from home if they could.
-That’s a pretty substantial vote for virtual work.
+According to a recent study on the remote work experience post-COVID-19, 80% percent of employees surveyed said they would work from home if they could.
+That’s a pretty substantial vote for virtual work, especially considering the rough adjustment period many experienced when the pandemic began.

-A Guide To Remote Employees Ebook
+A Guide To Remote Employees

 As employers navigate transitioning to a remote or hybrid workforce, those important remote management skills are becoming a near-necessity.
 Read on to learn about some of the remote management practices you should avoid, and which you should adopt instead (if you haven’t already).